turgu1/ESP-IDF-InkPlate/examples/Native_IDF/Hello_World/README.md

 ## Installation

-Either download the inkplate library or link it as a git submodule and place it in the components/ folder.
+Either download the Inkplate library or link it as a git submodule and place it in the components/ folder.

 ```sh
 # to make it a submodule of your repository